 Williamson and Henry can explain and guide you through every stage of the conveyancing transaction.
 Regardless of whether you are buying or selling or which stage of the process you are at, our experienced property and conveyancing Solicitors are here to help.
 See our Estate Agency page for information on our properties for sale.

 What is Conveyancing?

 Conveyancing in Scotland can really be broken down into two stages.
-The first stages of the process if the contract, or missives stage (as it is known), the second stage is the conveyancing stage.
-Conveyancing, very simply, is the transfer of legal title to property from one legal person (a legal person may also be a company rather) to another.
+The first stages of the process is the contract, or missives stage (as it is known), the second stage is the conveyancing stage.
+Conveyancing, very simply, is the transfer of legal title to property from one legal person (a legal person may also be a company) to another.

 How do I begin buying a property?

-If you are the buyer, you should contact the Solicitor or estate agent dealing with the sale or contact us here at Williamson and Henry, where we can do this for you.
-At this time you should note your interest, ask whether or not the closing date for offers is and ask for a schedule of particulars and find out how to access a copy of the Home Report.
+If you are the buyer, you should contact the Solicitor or Estate Agent dealing with the sale or contact us here at Williamson and Henry, where we can do this for you.
+At this time you should note your interest, ask whether or not there is a closing date for offers, ask for a Schedule of Particulars and find out how to access a copy of the Home Report.
 A note of interest does not legally oblige you to buy the property, it merely means that you should be kept informed of important developments in the sale if you are not yet ready to offer.